-In this report, the common areas of interest in industry in both regions are described.
+In this report, common interests in industry in both regions are described.
 A few are mentioned hereafter, namely, 5G, Next Generation Network (NGN), big data, IoT, Artificial Intelligence (AI), VR/AR, High Performance Computing (HPC), distributed OS.

 Some of the areas which need the most collaboration between Europe and Japan, as listed in EUNITY Deliverable 3.131 are given below: